Can I Be Sacked for Making a Claim for an Accident at Work?

 Legally you cannot be dismissed after an accident at work simply because you have made, or are thinking about making a claim for compensation for your injury at work.
 If your employer attempts to do so then you are entitled to make a claim for unfair dismissal.
 Similarly, if the relationship with your employer begins to break down, and they begin to make your working life unbearable, simply because you have made a claim against them you may feel that you have no option but to hand in your notice, again you would have a very strong case for constructive dismissal.

 If you have been injured at work it would be advisable to discuss your concerns, and your potential claim, with and experienced personal injury solicitor who specialises in work accident claims.
 Although you have three years from the date of accident in which to bring a claim it is recommended to seek legal advice as soon as possible after the event.

 At P.A.
-Duffy & Co Solicitors we can help you so please make a free enquiry today.
+Duffy & Co Solicitors we can help you so please make an initial enquiry today.